carvel-dev/carvel/site/content/ytt/docs/develop/how-to-export-schema.md

 #@schema/desc "Configuration for experimental/optional components; see documentation for more details."
 #@schema/examples ("Example of additional config", {"username": "default", "password": "password", "insecureFlag": True})
 #@schema/type any=True
+#@schema/deprecated "This data value will be removed in a future release"
 additional_config: {}
 ```
 One can generate the corresponding OpenAPI Document: